 Restrictions on narcotic pain medications already exist through the federal Controlled Substances Act, which classifies the majority of opiate pain medications as “Schedule II” drugs.
 Drugs falling into that category are extremely tightly regulated: very few pills may be prescribed by a physician at one time, and patients cannot refill their prescriptions with the pharmacy without obtaining a new original prescription from their physician.
 These regulations were put in place to attempt to restrict the amount of these drugs in circulation.
 In 2014, the U.S. Drug Enforcement Agency moved even more opiate-containing pain medications to the restricted schedule, hoping to curb their abuse.
 Drugs that are a combination of anti-inflammatory drugs and opiates, such as Vicodin, are now grouped together with morphine and cocaine in the higher addiction risk category.

-Unfortunately, prescription controls don’t seem to be having the intended impact on the addiction issue.
+Unfortunately, prescription controls don’t seem to be having the intended impact on the opioid addiction crisis.
 Opiate abuse is still a serious social, medical, and legal problem.
 Meanwhile, patients with legitimate medical needs must overcome the considerable hurdles that these regulations place between them and their medications.
 America’s veterans are hit especially hard by the tighter regulations, as many soldiers badly injured in Iraq and Afghanistan suffer chronic debilitating pain.
 As many as half a million veterans are currently taking opiate medications for pain, according to the U.S. Veteran’s Administration (VA), which is the main source of health care for the majority of America’s current and former military personnel.

 Unfortunately, veterans also experience higher-than-average rates of drug addiction and opiate overdose, leading many to question whether there are better treatment options for their pain.